Homogenization of Schrodinger equations. Extended Effective Mass Theorems for non-crystalline matter: Preliminaries and Background

-Here we formally obtain the Bloch spectral cell equation (see Definition \ref{92347828454trfhfd4rfghjls}), applying the asymptotic Wentzel-Kramers-Brillouin (WKB for short) expansion method, that is, we assume that the solution of equation \eqref{jhjkhkjhkj765675233} is given by a plane wave.
+Here we formally obtain the Bloch spectral cell equation (stochastic setting).
+To this end, we apply the asymptotic Wentzel-Kramers-Brillouin (WKB for short) expansion method, that is, we assume that the solution of equation \eqref{jhjkhkjhkj765675233} is given by a plane wave, see Definition \ref{92347828454trfhfd4rfghjls}.
 More precisely, for each $\varepsilon> 0$ let us assume that, the solution $u_\varepsilon(t,x,\omega)$ of the equation \eqref{jhjkhkjhkj765675233} has the following asymptotic expansion

 where the functions $u_k(t,x,y,\omega)$ are conveniently stationary in $y$, and $S_{\varepsilon}$ is a real valued function to be established a posteriori (not necessarily a polynomial in $\varepsilon$), which take part of the modulated plane wave \eqref{ansatz} from $e^{2\pi i S_{\varepsilon}(t,x)}$.